nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 # Non-Goals
 - **NG1**: a complete vision or implementation on how the sources interact with the `BufferManager`, and what policies the `BufferManager` should implement to facilitate fairness and performance.
 We only provide a PoC here.
-- **NG2**: a complete vision or implementation on how to handle parsing tuples out of the bytes that the source emits.
+- **NG2**: a complete vision or implementation on how to handle source sharing.
-- **NG3**: a complete vision or implementation on how to handle source sharing.
+- **NG3**: a complete vision or implementation on how to handle data ingestion via internal sources (e.g., when intermediate data is shuffled around between nodes).
-- **NG4**: a complete vision or implementation on how to handle data ingestion via internal sources (e.g., when intermediate data is shuffled around between nodes).
+- **NG4**: handling of selective reads, i.e., predicate/projection pushdown as typically done in formats like Parquet

 # Solution Background
 Most software systems depend on external data in some way: